Deploying Highly Available Services with Cisco Nexus Dashboard

 Warning: Failover can be a disruptive operation and should only be performed as last resort option to recover cluster from disasters using standby where two master nodes have lost their state due to hardware faults.
 Proceed? (y/n):y

 The recovery process may take several minutes.
 At the end of this process, the ND platform will be restored.
-However, when two primary nodes are lost, some services may suffer complete data loss and once the platform is restored, they may have to be reinstalled.
+However, when two primary nodes are lost, some services may suffer complete operational data loss and once the platform is restored, they may have to be reinstalled.
 Specifically, NDI and NDFC would not survive double primary node failure scenarios, while NDO service will be fully restored as soon as at least two primary nodes are available.

 Note: In case of a double failure scenario, only if a standby node is available, it is possible to restore the cluster.